Kapoorlabs-CAPED/vollseg-napari/_sources/SPHEROIDS.md

 # Spheroids joint Nuclei and Membrane Segmentation

-For segmentation of such cells we developed a new class inside VollSeg called [VollOne](https://github.com/Kapoorlabs-CAPED/VollSeg/blob/18b33de516e691cbc488e0aedb46b08b2ffd992e/src/vollseg/utils.py#L4612) that assumes a one-to-one correspondence between the nuclei and membrane labelled cells and used the nuclei segmentation channel to segment also the membranes.
+For segmentation of such cells in 3D we developed a new class inside VollSeg called [VollOne](https://github.com/Kapoorlabs-CAPED/VollSeg/blob/18b33de516e691cbc488e0aedb46b08b2ffd992e/src/vollseg/utils.py#L4612) that assumes a one-to-one correspondence between the nuclei and membrane labelled cells and used the nuclei segmentation channel to segment also the membranes.
 The steps in this segmentation approach:

 ## Denoising Membrane
 In this workflow we train a model to enhance the edges of the membrane channel using a trained CARE model.
 Optionally this class also accepts a ROI or ProjectionCARE model to create a 2D region of interest that contains the signal.